Anonymous-Silva/Spotify-Donwloader/README.md

 3. Paste your **Spotify** or **YouTube** link and press Enter.

 > ⚠️ You may need to allow the app through your firewall or antivirus on first run.

+## 📌 Notes
+This app is for personal and educational use only.

+Please respect all copyright laws.

+Playlist and album downloading from Spotify is not yet supported (coming soon).

+## 📃 License
+This project is licensed under the MIT License.